4 listings

 Finding lost pets in Iowa City, state of Iowa

-• Visit local animal shelters and humane societies
+• Contact local animal shelters and rescues.

-• Create physical flyers and distribute them in your area
+• Place flyers in your area.

 What to do if you find a lost animal in Iowa City, state of Iowa

-• Look for identification or tags
+• Check for identification tags or microchips.

 How to write an ad about a lost or found animal in Iowa City, state of Iowa?